 David is married to Linda Goodhew, a professor of English literature and language (and co-author of The Dharma of Dragons and Daemons).
 They have a son, Mark Loy Goodhew.

 An artist and healer by nature, Igor has been sharing his revelations into the essence of Being since 2002.
-His approach, in the form of intimate gatherings, silent transmissions and private correspondence, is based on spontaneous and intuitive insight which allows him to empathize with uniqueness of each individual conditioning.
+His approach, in the form of intimate gatherings, silent transmissions, and private correspondence, is based on spontaneous and intuitive insight which allows him to empathize with the uniqueness of each individual conditioning.

 Igor Kufayev was born in Tashkent, Uzbekistan.
 In his childhood he had many episodes associated with awakening.
 At the age of thirty six Igor underwent a radical transformation of consciousness which subsequently blossomed into spontaneous unfoldment of Grace.

 - Igor Kufayev with Jac O’Keeffe, and Francis Bennett